bugsbringer/qbit-plugins/README.md

- # qBittorrent search plugin
+ # qBittorrent search plugins

 This file also has [Russian translation](https://github.com/bugsbringer/qbit-plugins/blob/master/README.ru.md)

-LostFilm.TV
+Plugins
 -----------
-Popular Russian dubbing studio of foreign TV shows
+* LostFilm.TV
+* dark-libria.it

 Installation
 ------------
+1.For private torrent-trackers(LostFilm):
 * Save [lostfilm.py](https://raw.githubusercontent.com/bugsbringer/qbit-plugins/master/lostfilm.py) in any convenient directory
 * Open this file using **notepad** or any other **text editor**
 * Replace text in rows **EMAIL** and **PASSWORD** with **your login data**<br>